 Properly torqued wheel nuts are necessary to help prevent brake pulsation.
-When tires are rotated, inspect brake pads for wear and evenly tighten wheel nuts in the proper sequence to torque specifications in Capacities and Specifications
+When tires are rotated, inspect brake pads for wear and evenly tighten wheel nuts in the proper sequence to torque specifications.
+See Capacities and Specifications ⇔ 358.

-Brake linings should always be replaced as complete axle sets.
+Brake pads should be replaced as complete sets.